List of Duck Dodgers characters: Duck Dodgers

-Captain Daffy Edgar Dumas Aloysius Eoghain "the Duck" Dodgers is the main character of the show.
-He was voiced by Joe Alaskey and "portrayed" by Daffy Duck.

-Duck Dodgers was accidentally frozen for over three centuries.
-He was revived by Dr. I.Q.
+Captain Daffy Edgar Dumas Aloysius Eoghain "the Duck" Dodgers (voiced by Joe Alaskey) was a water boy for a college football team who was accidentally frozen for over three centuries and revived by Dr. I.Q.
 Hi in the middle of the 24th century.
-Through scheming and lies, he managed to trick everyone into believing he was a 21st-century hero.
-In reality, he was only a water boy for a college football team.
-He is arrogant, rude, selfish, greedy, lazy, cowardly, gullible, and not particularly intelligent.
+Through scheming and lies, he managed to trick everyone into believing he was a 21st-century hero. dodgers is arrogant, rude, selfish, greedy, lazy, cowardly, gullible, and not particularly intelligent.
 He occasionally displays surprisingly high levels of heroism and competence, suggesting that he is not quite as daft as he appears to be, although he mostly succeeds through dumb luck and the work of the Eager Young Space Cadet.
-Ironically, Commander X-2 actually caused Dodgers to become a minor football star in the final game of the season, which is what he used to parlay himself into captaincy in the Protectorate, meaning that he is, technically, not lying when he claims he won a championship football game in his own time.
-His running gag tends to be that he develops crushes on various women, who almost always hate him.